edwardtanguay/base-react-001/README.md

 **Notes:**
 - The `/public/_redirects` file is for Netlify can process URL paths correctly, e.g. if you send someone a link to `https://base-react-001.netlify.app/flashcards`.
 - The `/src/qtools` directory is a set of helpers tools organized by cateagory e.g. `qstr` = string parsing.
 Feel free to use any you find, or add any you don't.
+- If you are going to publish to Netlify and use this site on a mobile device, see the `/public/manifest.json` file to change `short_name` and `name` and the colors (will determine the appearance of the first-time start screen), and also change `display` to `standalone`, `minimal-ui`, or `browser` to determine the UI-feel of your site, from app-like to browser-like.

 ## Prerequisites